Efesencan/BU-Cloud-Computing/README.md

    *  determine a compute resource's environment programatically
    *  view the plug-in / pipeline’s operational variables/compute resources from the front end
    *  optimize a pipeline for cost, or speed and report the correct compute resources required

+ * Add a UI element to ChRIS_ui to automatically choose a compute resource for a single plugin

 * Enable users to determine whether the remote environment satisfies the spec of the computational requirements of the computing pipeline requested by the users